Origincell Endowed Professorship

 - MEB 254

-Dr. Gao’s work has been recognized and supported through numerous awards and grants from research funding agencies, including the National Institutes of Health (NIH), Department of Defense, National Science Foundation, National Cancer Society, American Heart Association, Bill and Melinda Gates Foundation, Whitaker Foundation, Washington Research Foundation, and many industries.
-Supported by major grants from the Bill & Melinda Gates Foundation and NIH, he currently serves as the Director and PI of an international consortium to investigate and develop optimal conditions and technology for cryopreservation of human mucosal immune cells and tissues for HIV vaccine and new drug/microbicide development and assessment.
+Dr. Gao’s research work has been continually supported by prestigious funding agencies, including the National Institutes of Health (NIH), Department of Defense, National Science Foundation, US National Cancer Society, American Heart Association, Bill and Melinda Gates Foundation, Whitaker Foundation, Washington Research Foundation, and other industrial corporations.

-- B.Sc. in Mechanical Engineering, University of Science and Technology of China
+- B.Sc. in Mechanical Engineering, the University of Science and Technology of China, Hefei, China, 1983

 Professor Gao's research focuses on the following areas:

 - Cryo-biomedical engineering and fundamental cryobiology: the investigation of mechanisms of critical cryoinjury and cryoprotection to living biomaterials at low temperatures, and the development of optimal methods, novel technology, and precision instruments for long-term cryopreservation-biobanking of living cells, tissues, and organs for applications in regenerative medicine, cellular/gene therapy, tissue engineering, stem cell and organ transplantation, cancer therapy, vaccine and new drug development, disease screening, artificial insemination and in vitro fertilization, conservation of endangered species, and other medical and agricultural fields.